syre-data/docs/source/get_started/local_project-basic.rst

 	Throughout this tutorial the Mac and Linux command line syntax will be used, with some examples of the change for Windows.
 However, it is assumed after the first few examples, you can make the necessary adjustments to the examples yourself.

 Let's see what this is doing. :code:`python -m thot.utilities` will run the Utilities for us.
 Next we pass in the tool we want to use :code:`add_containers`.
 We then tell the tool which Container we want to add the new Containers to :code:`--search '{ "type": "project" }'`.
-Finally, we describe the Container we want to add :code:`--containers '{ "recipe-b": { "name": "Recipe B", "type": "recipe", "metadata": { "recipe": "a" } } }'`.
+Finally, we describe the Container we want to add :code:`--containers '{ "recipe-b": { "name": "Recipe B", "type": "recipe", "metadata": { "recipe": "b" } } }'`.

 This should have added a new folder to your project called ``recipe-b`` with the ``_container.json`` file already filled out.
 That didn't save us that much time, though.
 The real power comes when we need to add multiple Containers across our project.
 Let's try the same thing with the batches.